JadeRemi/requiem-web-view/AI-GUIDELINES.md

 - **NEVER add unrequested changes** - Only implement exactly what is asked.
 Do not add "improvements", extra features, or style changes that were not requested.
 - **Ask before making assumptions** - If requirements are unclear, ask for clarification rather than making assumptions.
 - **Preserve existing styles when refactoring** - When splitting or reorganizing CSS files, do not modify any style values.
 Only reorganize the structure.
+- **No duplicate page headers** - Pages should NOT have their own H1 headers with the page title.
+The sidebar already shows the current page, so adding "Settings" heading to Settings page is redundant.
+Exception: pages where the header adds context beyond just the page name.

 ## Development Preferences